Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 • Every myeloma therapy option comes with potential benefits and potential risks.

-• Your doctor will help you understand which of the possible pros and cons apply to you, based on your stage of myeloma, your age, and your overall health, including any other conditions you have.
+• Your doctor will help you understand which of the possible pros and cons apply to you, based on your stage of myeloma, age, and overall health, including any other conditions you have.

 • Ultimately, your chosen treatment is a personal decision based on your preferences, priorities, and treatment goals.